p2b-hub/Sport-Sharing/README.md

 ## Phasing
 3 Phases
 1) Proof of concept --> make the hApp happen without TBD
-2) Enhance it with admin mode
+2) Enhance it with the transaction and admin zome
 3) Integrate other DNAs

 # Phase-divided tasks